-Executive appointment power rests with a president's ability to appoint executive branch officials aligned with their policy interests.
-A theory is advanced positing that both modern U.S. presidents and Senate confront greater uncertainty as Senate partisan majorities weaken, and therefore, confirmed executive appointees exhibit greater ideological divergence from presidents.
-Applying structural econometric methods, this logic is evaluated analyzing 4,835 PAS confirmed executive appointees between 1987-2021.
+Executive control through appointment powers rests with a president's ability to appoint officials aligned with their policy interests.
+A theory is advanced positing that both U.S. presidents and Senate confront greater uncertainty as Senate partisan majorities weaken, and therefore, confirmed executive appointees exhibit greater ideological divergence from presidents.
+This logic is evaluated analyzing 4,835 PAS confirmed executive appointees between the 100th and 116th Congresses (1987-2020).
 Insecure Senate partisan majorities are positively associated with ideological divergence between presidents and executive appointees.
 Yet, this evidence is asymmetric, with insecure Senate partisan opposition majorities providing a more effective ideological check on presidents than the ideological benefits being conferred to presidents as their party's Senate majorities become more secure.
-The findings not only underscore the limits of presidential influence when the same party controls the executive appointment process, but also the constraints imposed by robust Senate minority parties on presidents seeking executive branch policy cohesion.
+The findings underscore the limits of presidential influence when the same party controls the executive appointment process, as well as the constraints imposed by robust Senate minority parties on presidents seeking executive branch policy cohesion.